Overview

 execution.default_timeout

-Default timeout in seconds for skill execution.
+Default timeout for skill execution.
 Individual skills can override this value.
+Default: 30 seconds.

 Maximum memory (in MB) that a single skill execution can use.
-Helps prevent memory exhaustion attacks.
+Helps prevent memory exhaustion.
+Default: 100 MB.

 Cache Configuration

-Maximum number of skill metadata entries to keep in memory cache.
+Maximum number of skills to keep in the cache.
 Higher values improve performance but use more memory.
+Default: 1000.

 Environment Variables